AuditSEO

 What robots.txt and sitemap.xml do, why your small business site needs them, and how to set them up correctly (with common mistakes to avoid).

 Two small files quietly control whether Google can crawl and index your site properly: robots.txt and sitemap.xml.
-Get them wrong and your pages may never show up in search.
-Here's what every small business site needs.
+Get them wrong and your pages may simply never show up in search, no matter how good they are.
+Get them right — a ten-minute job — and you've cleared one of the most common silent blockers in all of SEO.
+Here's exactly what each file does and how to set it up.

-robots.txt — the crawl instructions
+robots.txt: the crawl instructions

 User-agent: *